HuffordLab/Juicer_PanAnd/README.md

 chmod +x cmds.sh
 ./cmds.sh
 ```
-If your goal is using the HiC data for geneome assembly, you can stop here and use
+If your goal is using the HiC data for geneome assembly, you can stop here and use `merged_nodups.txt` file with `3d-DNA` (scaffolding).
+However, you may want to check your data for few key metrics to ensure you have HiC data suffcient for scaffolding.

 ## Step 5.
-Post analyses stats
+Post analyses stats (recommended)

 ```bash
 cat ${headfile} > ${outputdir}/inter.txt